 If you’re like me, you likely want to own every type of synthesizer available.
 The problem here is that would be incredibly expensive and not possible for most individuals.
-This is exactly why I put together a list of the best synthesizers under $500.
+This is exactly why I put together a list of the best synthesizers for beginners under $500.

 I think that this is a great price point as it allows for a bunch of different types of synthesizers to make the list.
 There are also some really awesome picks that are used every day by some of the best producers in the world.

 While you’re not going to be getting a Moog Voyager at this price, you’re still going to be able to get some really great synths for this price.

 These are all synths that I’ve used personally and that I would actually recommend.
 Because of this, the list is short and sweet and discludes some options that I don’t think are worth the money.

 - 1 How I Graded These Synths Under $500

 - 2.1 Korg Minilogue XD – Best Synth Under $500